+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item SCase: State of the art for top-$k$ joins over streams~\cite{Shen2014}. \item Static: State of the art for top-$k$ joins on static collections of sets~\cite{conf/icde/XiaoWLS09}; we adapt the algorithm to streams by reevaluating the top-$k$ join each time the sliding window changes. \item Base: Baseline algorithm as presented in Section~\ref{sec:indbaseline}. \item Static: Whenever a new set arrives, we run the top-$k$ set similarity join algorithm by Xiao et al.\cite{conf/icde/XiaoWLS09} to compute the top-$k$ from scratch. \end{itemize}

-We implemented all algorithms ourselves\footnote{Source code will be published}.
-We were unable to obtain the original source code of SCase.
-The algorithms are implemented in C++ using data structures that are available from STL and Boost\footnote{\url{http://www.boost.org/}}.
-For the binary search trees $\stock$ and $E$, we use Boost Multiindex.
-We define one Multiindex structure that stores stock $\stock$ and provide two indices on this container.
+We implemented all algorithms in C++\footnote{Source code will be published.} using data structures that are available from STL and Boost\footnote{\url{http://www.boost.org/}}.
+For the binary search trees $\stock$ and $E$ in SWOOP, we use the Boost Multiindex container.
+We define one Multiindex structure that stores the stock $\stock$ and provide two indices (for $\stock$ and $E$) on this container.